You’ve finally decided to upgrade or buy a new Ultra HD TV. The picture quality of your old TV just doesn’t cut it anymore.

-You want the beautiful image resolution the new televisions deliver.
-More than four times the resolution of your old HDTV.
+You want the beautiful image resolution the new televisions deliver when viewing your favorite movies on your preferred streaming services.
+The new 2021 OLED, QLED, 4K UHD, and 8K models produce more than four times the resolution of your old HDTV.

 They are really comparing two completely different things.